 • A guide-book of likely campsites around Europe, and a TomTom map which seems determined to take us through the least appropriate roads (ie narrow, precipitous drops, overhanging cliffs etc) on the continent.

-As I write we are pretty much set to leave tomorrow, lots of thanks to all of you who have helped us out with childcare, itinerary suggestions, packing lists, send-off dinner parties and caravanning tips (hmmmm… the Nikki’s Porter and Cannon’s various suggestions of a bumper stickers saying “when I grow up I want to be Gypsy” [see Le Thor blog for why this wouldn’t have been a good idea…] or “honk if you can see this – I’ve lost my caravan” don’t count).
+As I write we are pretty much set to leave tomorrow, lots of thanks to all of you who have helped us out with childcare, itinerary suggestions, packing lists, send-off dinner parties and caravanning tips (hmmmm… the Nikki’s Porter and Cannon’s various suggestions of a bumper stickers saying “when I grow up I want to be Gypsy” or “honk if you can see this – I’ve lost my caravan” don’t count).